Basic Design Principles of LEV Systems

 The course, which is delivered as a Webinar/On-Line event, is designed to provide the methodology and the theoretical and practical knowledge to enable delegates to design basic LEV systems which will control hazards.

-It equips delegates with the basic skills to be able to specify LEV systems, including calculating an appropriate Benchmark for correct hood selection, using Fletcher’s Nomogram/Equations for captor hood design, calculating system pressure losses and specifying an appropriate fan.
+It equips delegates with the basic skills to be able to specify LEV systems, including calculating an appropriate Benchmark for correct hood selection, using Fletcher’s Equations for captor hood design, calculating system pressure losses and specifying an appropriate fan.

 The course also covers the essential requirements for LEV Commissioning, Examination and Testing and the preparation of suitable records (including LEV Manuals and Log Books).

 After completion of the P602 training course delegates should be able to: